Skip to content

 A screenshot of the View which creates the listing of aggregated news items.
 The output is formed in the Fields section in the left-most column.

-Fields section permalink
+Outputting the HTML via the Fields section permalink

 The Fields section forms the HTML output of the View, with Twig as the templating language.
 Here’s the Fields section aggregated into a single template representation: